YaronWittenstein/Yaronwittenstein/content/post/relearning-to-type/index.md

 There were even dreadful moments that I had frightening thoughts I'll never be able to do any work ever (at least not in the pace I was used to).

-I admit, I've even considered abandoning this and conclude the experiment as a failure (but at least the patient survived...).
+I admit I've even considered abandoning this and conclude the experiment as a failure (but at least the patient survived...).

 But I'm not the kind of person who gives up so quickly.
 I kept reciting in my head the good-old ["Never, never, never give up"][never-give-up] Churchiill's quote.

-After each back down thought came a new wave of resurgence.
-I kept saying to myself that I need to stay in the game at least 3 days.
+After each back-down thought came a new wave of resurgence.
+I kept saying to myself that I need to stay in the game for at least 3 days.
 I had the hope that things will start to flow once my subconscious mind will take charge.
-In moments like that you really appreciate the human brain and the power of our subconscious in our daily habits.
+In moments like that, you really appreciate the human brain and the power of our subconscious in our daily habits.

 Also, my power brain energy battery depleted very fast, since I had to think about things I was always taking for granted.
 So I took many breaks during the workday in order to recharge.
-After 30 minutes of work I felt the same as sweating after a gym workout.
+After 30 minutes of work, I felt the same as sweating after a gym workout.

 <br/>
 <img src="images/typing-colemak-sad.png" width=33%/>